hynek/structlog/docs/logging-best-practices.rst

 runit
 ^^^^^

-One runner that makes this very easy is the venerable runit_ project which made a part of its design: server processes don't detach but log to standard out instead.
+One runner that makes this very easy is the venerable runit_ project which made it a part of its design: server processes don't detach but log to standard out instead.
 There it gets processed by other software -- potentially by one of its own tools: svlogd_.
 We use it extensively and it has proven itself extremely robust and capable; check out `this tutorial`_ if you'd like to try it.